konvajs/site/source/docs/react/Filters.md

 ---

 To apply filters you need to cache `Konva.Node` manually.
 You can do it `componentDidMount`.
-Probably you will need to recache nodes every time you update their styles in `componentDidUpdate`.
+Probably you will need to recache nodes every time you update their styles in `componentDidUpdate` or `React.useEffect`.

 Instructions: click on the rectangle to see changes